 Stewart also had an impressive junior record, she reigned victorious in the under 18 100m at the 200 Carifta Games.
 Later that year, she represented Jamaica during the World Junior Championships where she was awarded a silver medal in the 4 x 100 m relay.

 After many other astonishing achievements, she was selected for the 2003 Pan American Games but sustained an injury in the athletes village by walking through a plate glass window in the dark!
 This put Steward out of action for three months and after recovering was selected as an alternate for the Jamaican 2004 Olympic team, however she did not get the chance to race.

-If you’re out training to be the next fastest sprinter in the world in the heat, stay cautious.
+If you're looking to become a running coach who wants to train the next fastest sprinter in the world in the heat, stay cautious.
 Prepare with our article on running in hot weather: tips and precautions.

 #3 Merlene Ottey & English Gardner (Tie)

 100 m Record: 10.74 seconds

 Merlene Ottey had the longest career of any top level international sprinter, beginning with the Pan Am games in 1979 and finishing at the 2012 European Championships at the age of 52.
 Ottey represented Jamaica from 1978 until competing for Slovenia from 2002 to 2012.
 She ranks fourth on the all-time list over 60 metres, eighth on the over 100 metres all-time list, and fifth on the over 200 metres all-time list.
 With a time of 21.87 seconds, Ottey is the current world indoor record holder for the 200 metres, setting it in 1993.